CC-Archived/Ext.ux.callout.Callout/README.md

 Because an `Ext.ux.callout.Callout` is an `Ext.Container` subclass, its content is not limited to text.
 An `Ext.ux.callout.Callout` can be configured with any standard container layout (via the `layout` config) and populated with `Ext.Component`s (via the `item` config).

 Its appearance and the associated callout arrow's appearance are configured through CSS.
-This distribution includes several example CSS-based themes that can be applied to the `Ext.ux.callout.Callout` via the `cls` config.
+This distribution includes several example CSS-based themes that can be applied to the `Ext.ux.callout.Callout` (via the `cls` config).

 Also included are the the original [LESS](http://lesscss.org/) source files and mixins used to generate those example CSS-based themes.
 Leveraging the supplied mixins, you can easily create your own custom callout themes, by supplying alternate values for the: